ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

     lcp remote default <remote-alias>
     ```

-3. Run this command to remove a remote:
+3. If you need to remove a remote, run this command:

     ```shell
     lcp remote rm <remote-alias>
     ```

-Alternatively, you can specify the remote inline as shown in the example below:
+Alternatively, you can specify the remote inline as shown here:

 ```shell
 lcp restart -p <project-id> -s <service-id> --remote <remote-alias>